How to Use Racks in Ableton Live

 Building chains inside a Rack

 A chain is a parallel signal path inside the Rack.
 Show the Chain List to see them.
 In an Instrument Rack, each chain can hold a different instrument so they all play together when you trigger a note.
-In an Audio Effect Rack, signal splits into every chain at once, letting you blend, say, a clean path with a heavily distorted one.
+In an Audio Effect Rack, signal splits into every chain at once, letting you blend, say, a clean path with a heavily distorted one — the same idea that powers parallel compression, where a dry and a processed path run side by side.

 Each chain has its own volume, pan and activator, plus Key, Velocity and Chain Select zones.
 These zones decide which chain responds: use Key zones for keyboard splits, Velocity zones to fade between layers as you play harder, and the Chain Selector to morph between presets with a single knob.